- <div style="background-image:url(/live/image/gid/20/width/1600/height/300/crop/1/40467_Speednetworking2_edited.rev.1510942416.jpg)"/>

 - <div style="background-image:url(/live/image/gid/20/width/1600/height/300/crop/1/35592_shot02-041_v2.rev.1487090405.jpg)"/>

-Available to juniors and seniors who wish to pursue an opportunity linked to their areas of study.
-Internships are supervised by a Faculty Internship Supervisor who helps facilitate learning and self-reflection.
-The College manages relationships with a number of employers able to provide students with internships worthy of College credit.
-Learn more about the guidelines and process for obtaining a for-credit Internship below.
+For-credit internships are available to juniors and seniors who wish to pursue an opportunity linked to their areas of study.
+Internships are supervised by a Faculty Internship Supervisor or Internship Specialist who helps facilitate learning and self-reflection.
+Learn more about the guidelines and process for obtaining a for-credit internship below.

 Read the complete for-credit internship guidelines here.
 Highlights include:

-- For-credit Internships are open to juniors and seniors; international students must receive employment authorization (contact Erin Hoffman, Director of Intercultural Relations immediately for more information)
+- For-credit Internships are open to juniors and seniors; international students must receive employment authorization (contact Ashley Sinclair, Director of Off-Campus Study for more information)

-- Before the Director of Internships will approve an internship for-credit, students must be approved by the Dean of Students, their Faculty Advisor, a Faculty Internship Supervisor, the Office of Intercultural Relations (International students only) and the Director of the In the Loop Program (if applicable).
-See a Faculty Internship Supervisor for details.
+- Before the Director of Internships will approve an internship for-credit, students must be approved by the Dean of Students, their Faculty Advisor, and their Faculty Internship Supervisor or Internship Specialist.
+Additionally, international students need approval from the Director of Off-Campus Study and students admitted to the In The Loop Program require approval from the Director of the In the Loop Program.

 - Internship must be aligned with area of study